wp-plugins/contact-form-7-to-database-extension/readme.txt

 == 2.6.1 ==
 * Bug fix: needed to strip slashes from dt_options when using cfdb-datatable by URL
+* Bug fix: avoiding div by zero error in [cfdb-value]

 = 2.6 =
 * [cfdb-datatable form="form-name" edit="true"] The "edit" option makes the table editable if the CFDB Editor plugin extension is also installed.